Officials: Doctor in abuse case wanted to impregnate women

-SAN FRANCISCO (AP) — A brain surgeon charged with sexually abusing children sought to impregnate women to create more victims and had been suspected of molesting youngsters for years, Northern California prosecutors said Monday.
+SAN FRANCISCO (AP) — A brain surgeon charged with sexually abusing children sought to impregnate women to create more victims and had been suspected of molesting youngsters for two decades, Northern California prosecutors said Monday.

-Prosecutors made the allegations as they sought to deny Dr. James Kohut bail while he awaits trial on 11 charges related to child sex abuse.
+Prosecutors made the allegations in court as they unsuccessfully sought to deny Dr. James Kohut bail while he awaits trial on 11 charges related to child sex abuse.

-Several women who had relationships with Kohut said the doctor wanted to have children with them to create “‘taboo’ families where the parents raise their children sexually,” Assistant District Attorney Steven Moore said in court documents.
+Several women who had relationships with Kohut said he wanted to have children with them to create ” ‘taboo’ families where the parents raise their children sexually,” Assistant District Attorney Steven Moore said in court documents.

 Moore said women identified in the documents only by their initials said Kohut “has a specific desire to have sex with a mother and a daughter.”
+Moore also wrote that Kohut pressured the women to find children for him to abuse.

 Most Read Stories